-A personal mission statement describes who you.
-In comparison, a personal vision statement describes where you want to go with that aspect of your life.
+A personal mission statement describes who you are.
+In comparison, a personal vision statement describes where you want to go with an aspect of your life.
 You might have separate statements that guide your relationship to yourself, your spouse, children, family, friends, work, and more.
 Both personal mission statements and personal vision statements are integral parts of managing your career because to have work you truly love that work has to align with who you are and your vital relationships.
 Managing your career is just one part of your life, albeit an important part, but certainly not the only or most important part.
 That said, to align your career with the other aspects of your life, you need to define those other parts in meaningful ways.

 Your Life Journey